sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

     - for example, in the above link, $g()$
       (i.e. $K(P)$ in the book) has no valid inputs to output, i.e. not one computable function.
     - the link $halts(P)=H(P,P)\text{ in the book}$
+    - The wikipedia proof needs much prerequisite knowledge "relies on the following constructs", "Turing-complete", etc.
+      TODO this is out of my current ability.
 - the bubble sort just uses the pair chains to select the **maximum** in the list in each pass, so $i$ plus one and $j$ minus one in each pass in ALGORITHM 4.
 - the [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort#Best,_worst,_and_average_cases) just tracks one more item which creates one ordered sublist beginning from the first item. the 2nd ~~is similar to the 1st except that it moves `x` directly to the correct place instead of propagating (the swap counts are same).~~ avoids many unnecessary swaps which uses 3 assignments by using all one assignment each time with one additional $x \leftarrow A[i]$ which is same as ALGORITHM 5 does.